Alberto GIACOMETTI is preparing the EROS exhibition with A. BRETON.

 Autograph letter signed to André Breton.

-« I think that the “suspended ball” and the “invisible object”, that’s its name, are among the most appropriate things.”
+« I think that the "suspended ball" and the "invisible object"—that's its name—are among the most suitable things

-Very beautiful letter from Giacometti to his friend Breton relating to the International Surrealism Exhibition, EROS, organized by André Breton and Marcel Duchamp at the Daniel Cordier Gallery during the winter of 1959-60.
+A very beautiful letter from Giacometti to his friend Breton relating to the International Surrealist Exhibition, EROS, organised by André Breton and Marcel Duchamp at the Galerie Daniel Cordier during the winter of 1959-60.

 _________________________________________

-“Dear André, Thank you for your letter that I found here when I returned to Paris these last few days and I regret my long delay in responding to you.
+"Dear André, Thank you for your letter, which I found here upon returning to Paris these past few days.
+I regret my long delay in replying.
 Your letter gave me great pleasure.
-I agree in advance with your choice for my representation in the exhibition that you are planning, but I think that the "suspended ball" and the "invisible object", that is indeed its name, are among the most more indicated.
-The project published in Labyrinthe, on the other hand, seems to me to be very difficult to achieve and I believe that it would be of very little interest.
-It’s a drawing that accompanies a text “The Sphinx, the dream and the death of T.” I think you read it at the time.
-It is impossible for me to say anything about this in this letter; We could talk about it when you return to Paris.
-In any case, I would be very happy to see you as soon as possible upon your return.
-See you very soon I hope and very affectionately, also from Annette to Élisa and to you.
-Alberto Giacometti. »
+I agree in advance with your choice for my representation in the exhibition you are planning, but I think that the "suspended sphere" and "the invisible object"—that's its name—are among the most suitable.
+The project published in Labyrinthe, on the other hand, seems very difficult to realize, and I believe it would be of very little interest.
+It's a drawing that accompanies a text, "The Sphinx, the Dream and the Death of T." I believe you read it at the time.
+It's impossible for me to say anything about it in this letter; we could discuss it when you return to Paris.
+In any case, I would be very happy to see you as soon as possible after your return.
+I hope to see you very soon, and with warmest regards, also from Annette to Elisa and to you."
+Alberto Giacometti.

 Contact form